Redtoridefire/unews-twitter-bot/README.md

 For example, if you want to exclude all results from the website example.com, you can use the search query SEARCH_QUERY -site:example.com, where SEARCH_QUERY is the search query you want to use.

 You can also exclude multiple websites or domains by including multiple -site: operators in your search query.
 For example, to exclude results from example.com and example.net, you can use the search query SEARCH_QUERY -site:example.com -site:example.net.

+You can include the websites you want to search in the code by specifying them in your search query.

+For example, if you want to search for articles on the websites example.com and example.net, you can use the search query site:example.com OR site:example.net SEARCH_QUERY, where SEARCH_QUERY is the search query you want to use.

+This will search for articles that are published on either example.com or example.net and match the SEARCH_QUERY criteria.

+Alternatively, you can also use the inurl: operator in your search query to search for articles that have a particular string in their URL.
+For example, to search for articles on example.com and example.net that have the string article in their URL, you can use the search query inurl:article (site:example.com OR site:example.net).